David-Dohyun-Im/flick-example/README.md

 A Python-based framework for building and deploying interactive widgets for ChatGPT using FastMCP, React, and Vite.

+## ✨ Key Features

+- **🚀 Zero Configuration**: Just create your tool and component - everything else is automated
+- **🔄 Auto-Discovery**: Tools are automatically detected and registered
+- **📦 Auto-Generation**: Build configurations and boilerplate are generated automatically
+- **⚡ Hot Reload**: Changes are picked up on server restart
+- **🎨 React + Vite**: Modern frontend development experience

+## 🎯 What's Automated?

+When you add a new widget, the framework automatically:

+1. ✅ Injects mounting logic during build (no `_app.jsx` needed!)
+2. ✅ Discovers and registers your tool
+3. ✅ Builds and bundles your widget
+4. ✅ Generates optimized HTML with embedded JS/CSS

+**You only need to create:**
+- `server/tools/your_tool.py` - Your tool logic
+- `widgets/your_widget/index.jsx` - Your React component

+That's it!
+No boilerplate files, no manual registration, no configuration!

 ## 🚀 Quick Start

 ### Prerequisites